 - Due diligence

-The second stage is checking whether the bid satisfies the technical requirements for the project.
-These include the material quality requirements, delivery schedules, compliance with the scope of works, warranties, and the bidder's experience.
-The technical specifications are not fixed but depend on a specific project.
+The second stage is to assess if the bid meets the technical requirements for the project.
+These include the material quality, delivery timeline, scope of works, warranties, and the bidder's experience.
+The technical specifications vary depending on the project.

-The panel also considers provisional sums and discounts.
-If the bids are in more than one currency, the prices are converted to a single currency based on exchange rates from one source.
+The panel takes provisional sums and discounts into consideration.
+If the bids are in multiple currencies, they are converted to a single currency based on exchange rates from one source.

-The final step is post-qualification, which only applies to the winning bid.
-Here the evaluating team conducts due diligence to ascertain all the information the bidder gave is accurate and that the bidder complies with all prequalification requirements.
+The last step is post-qualification.
+It only applies to the winning bid.
+The evaluation team must do their due diligence to ensure the bidder provided accurate information and met all prequalification requirements.

 Breakdown of a bid analysis